Chair: Monica Morse | Committee: Annemarie Conroy, Patricia Duff, Julia Paige

 Support Ingleside Terraces’ application to be listed on the National Register of Historic Places.

-In 2008, Ingleside Terraces Homes Association began the work to apply to be listed on the National Register of Historic Places.
+In 2008, Ingleside Terraces Homes Association (ITHA) began the work to apply to be listed on the National Register of Historic Places.
 The ITHA Historic District Special Committee was formed in March 2024 to move the work forward, in partnership with SF Heritage.

 Map Image Courtesy of www.sfog.us